Frank Dunlop (civil servant): Criminal Assets Bureau Investigation

 The Criminal Assets Bureau successfully obtained a High Court order on 26 July 2006 freezing land assets of 107 acre at Carrickmines, County Dublin owned by Jackson Way Properties Ltd and preventing their sale.
 This means that these cannot be sold or pledged as collateral without the consent of the High Court.
 CAB contended that these lands had been rezoned on 16 December 1997 by Dún Laoghaire–Rathdown County Council from agricultural to industrial after Dunlop bribed and made corrupt payments to councillors to secure their support in the rezoning vote.
 That rezoning vote increased the value of just 17 acre of the property from €8 million to €61 million.
 CAB has interviewed and took statements from Dunlop between 2004 and 2006.
 He will be called to testify in the criminal trial.

 If this case succeeds the potential money realised by CAB will be substantially more than the yield from gangland criminals since 1996.
 Other similar cases are likely to ensue involving lands investigated by The Mahon Tribunal.

 Prison time

 Dunlop himself has been charged with corruption – to which his reply was 'we always knew this day was coming and I will not be contesting the charges'.

 The lands in question have been the subject of investigation by The Mahon Tribunal in 2003 and 2004.

 On 26 May 2009, he was sentenced to two years in prison for corruption, with the final six months suspended.
 He was released from prison on 10 July 2010, having served 14 months.

 Personal life

-Dunlop is married to Sheila and has one daughter, Sinéad, They live outside of Dunshaughlin, County Meath.
+Dunlop is married to Sheila, and has one daughter, Sinéad, and one son, Cathal, who died aged 16 from cancer.
+They live outside of Dunshaughlin, County Meath.